-On Saturday, October 22, approximately 6,700 people attended our annual Free Day of Music – this is the Nashville Symphony’s biggest community engagement event of the year, and the largest attendance in recent years!
+On Saturday, October 21, approximately 11,000 people attended our annual Free Day of Music – the Nashville Symphony’s biggest community engagement event of the year, and the largest attendance in recent years!
 Performances showcasing more than 20 different musical acts were held on four stages located both inside and outside Schermerhorn Symphony Center, and a diverse array of performers from throughout the community presented a wide range of musical styles including classical, country, rock, jazz, soul, world music and more.
 Popular new features of this year’s special event were food trucks from Burritos La Mina, Farm2Mesa, Two Thompsons Airstream and Churro Diva, made possible through a partnership with Mesa Komal and the very popular Free Day of Music Beer Garden presented by Craft Brewed.

 Young People’s Concerts

-Thousands more elementary and high school students will attend upcoming Young People’s Concerts in January and March!
+Thousands more elementary, middle, and high school students will attend upcoming Young People’s Concerts in January and March!

 Nashville Symphony Musicians in the Community

-Our sectionals program – in which Nashville Symphony musicians lead rehearsals for students in Middle Tennessee school orchestra and band and youth orchestra programs – is a vital component of our student engagement activities.
+Our Sectionals and Masterclasses program – in which Nashville Symphony musicians lead rehearsals for students in Middle Tennessee school orchestra and band and youth orchestra programs – is a vital component of our student engagement activities.
 This fall our musicians led sectional rehearsals at:

 Martin Luther King Jr. Academic Magnet School